Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group

 In every class of surfaces those with a large group of symmetries have usually particularly nice properties.
 The most well known examples are rotationally invariant surfaces, namely \textit{surfaces of revolution} in Euclidean $3$-space $\mathbb{R}^3$.
 More generally, surfaces in $\mathbb{R}^3$ invariant under helicoidal motion have been studied extensively.
 In particular, do Carmo and Dajczer proved that the associated family of a non-zero constant mean curvature (CMC in short) surface of revolution consists of helicoidal surfaces of constant mean curvature \cite{dCD}.

 As is well known, the constancy of mean curvature for surfaces in $\mathbb{R}^3$ is equivalent to the harmonicity of the Gauss map.
 Based on this fundamental connection between CMC surfaces and harmonic maps, we can construct CMC surfaces via the loop group theoretic Weierstrass type representation of harmonic maps (now referred as to the generalized Weierstrass type representation) due to Pedit, Wu and the first named author of the present paper \cite{DPW}.
 From the harmonic map point of view, we notice the fundamental fact that the Gauss map of helicoidal CMC surfaces in $\mathbb{R}^3$, especially CMC surfaces of revolution in $\mathbb{R}^3$, are symmetric harmonic maps into the unit $2$-sphere $\mathbb{S}^2$.
 Haak \cite{Haak} gave an alternative proof of the do Carmo-Dajczer theorem by using the generalized Weierstrass type representation.
 The general theory of symmetry of CMC surfaces in $\mathbb{R}^3$ is well organized \cite{DH1, DH2}.
-It is known that rotationally symmetric harmonic maps of Riemann surfaces are characterized as those with a holomorphic potential which has simple poles at zero and infinity with respect to the spectral parameter and satisfies a natural reality condition, see for example, \cite{Burstall-Kilian, Dorfmeister, Dorfmeister:OCU}.

-The generalized Weierstrass type representation of constant mean curvature surfaces in $\mathbb{R}^3$ \cite{DPW} has been extended by now to many surface classes.
-For example, in our previous paper \cite{DIKAsian}, the present authors established a generalized Weierstrass type representation for minimal surfaces in the 3-dimensional Heisenberg group $\mathrm{Nil}_3$ which is one of the model spaces of Thurston geometries \cite{Thurston}.
-In this paper we study symmetric minimal surfaces in $\mathrm{Nil}_3$ via the generalized Weierstrass type representation established in \cite{DIKAsian}.
+It is known that rotationally symmetric harmonic maps of Riemann surfaces are characterized as those with a { many surface classes.
+For example, in our previous paper \cite{DIKAsian}, the present authors established a generalized Weierstrass type representation for minimal surfaces in the $3$-dimensional Heisenberg group $\mathrm{Nil}_3$ which is one of the model spaces of Thurston geometries \cite{Thurston}.
+In this paper we study symmetric{ minimal surfaces in $\mathrm{Nil}_3$ via the generalized Weierstrass type representation established in \cite{DIKAsian}.

-To illustrate the methods discussed in this paper we list some of such special minimal surfaces in $\Nil$.
-In earlier studies of surfaces in $\mathrm{Nil}_3$, the following two classes of minimal surfaces have been investigated using classical differential geometry: \begin{itemize} \item All rotational minimal surfaces: In \cite{CPR}, Caddeo, Piu and Ratto classified all rotational minimal surfaces in $\mathrm{Nil}_3$.
-Berard and Cavalcante studied the stability of rotational minimal surfaces \cite{BC}.
+To illustrate the methods discussed in this paper, we present here a brief account of the geometry of symmetric minimal surfaces in the Heisenberg group. \begin{itemize} \item In 1995, Caddeo, Piu and Ratto studied rotational minimal surfaces in $\mathrm{Nil}_3$.
+On the other hand, in 1999, Figueroa, Mercuri and Pedro studied helicoidal CMC surfaces as well as translation invariant CMC surfaces (including minimal ones) in $\mathrm{Nil}_3$. \item Berard and Cavalcante studied the stability of rotational minimal surfaces \cite{BC}. \end{itemize}